June 5, 6, 7: Spectacle at 2025 Denver Fringe Festival

 What We Do

-We make provocative movement-based work in the spaces where pop culture and critical inquiry collide, at times more literally than figuratively.
+Amuse Bouche Company is a performing arts and experimental theater company based in Denver.
+We make provocative movement-based work in the spaces where pop culture, disability justice, queer joy and critical inquiry collide, at times more literally than figuratively.
 If you’ve ever tried to figure out why a joke is funny, you’ve come to the right place.

 Who We Are